Actions API

 Get comments on a specific post:

-const comments = await api.actions.get({
+const comments = await api.actions.list({

 type: 'CMNT',